 What does this news mean for the campus community right now?

-Kenyon has confidence in its current Sexual Misconduct and Harassment Policy, which was written during the 2014–15 academic year and adopted in the 2015–16 academic year after rigorous discussion and approval by various campus groups including: Student Council, Campus Senate, Staff Council, the faculty, and ultimately endorsed by the Board of Trustees.
+Kenyon has confidence in its current Civil Rights Policy, which was adopted in 2021 after rigorous discussion and approval by various campus groups including: Student Council, Campus Senate, Staff Council, the faculty, and ultimately endorsed by the Board of Trustees.
 The College will follow its established policy until new federal regulations are finalized and required changes to existing College policy are announced and implemented.
-The Department of Education has mandated compliance with new federal regulations by Aug.
-14, 2020.

 Is it certain that the College must change its Sexual Misconduct and Harassment Policy to comply with expected new federal regulations?